nXnUs25/gRPC-factorial/README.md

 # Usage

-To run the application after bulding binaris open separate window in terminal and execute the command `./calculater_server`
+To run the application after building binaries open separate window in terminal and execute the command `./calculater_server`

 ```shell
 ❯ ./calculater_server